 On average, Alberta’s 4.3 million people are the youngest of all Canadian provinces, with a median age of 36.9 years, and 69.5 percent of the province’s labour force aged 25 years and older has a post-secondary degree, diploma or certificate.

 In 2018, almost 2.3 million Albertans were employed, international merchandise exports were $117 billion, investment totaled $61 billion, and per capita investment in Alberta was $14,051, more than twice the national average of $6,636.

-Between 2006 and 2016, Alberta accounted for 22 per cent of Canada’s population growth.
-In fact, Alberta’s population increase of 24 per cent over that period was the largest increase of any province or state in North America.
+Between 2008 and 2018, Alberta accounted for 19 percent of Canada’s population growth.
+In fact, Alberta’s population increase of 22 percent over that period was the largest increase of any province or state in North America.

 Here are a few key economic indicators that demonstrate the growth in several areas of Alberta’s economy.

 Sources: Alberta Economic Development and Trade, Alberta Energy Regulator, Alberta Treasury Board, Conference Board of Canada Statistics Canada